 This splendid but not-so-mainstream trek originates from the base of Pin valley near Mud village.
 Stretching between the elevation range of 10,000 to 16,000 feet, Pin-Bhabha is a moderate level but challenging trek.
 It is also a comparatively less trodden one in Himachal Pradesh.
-Bhabha pass forms the ridge between lush green Kinnaur and the desert of Spiti, which is why trekkers get to see astonishing landscapes, change in topography, variation in cultures and religion on this trek.
+Bhabha pass forms the ridge between lush green Kinnaur and the desert of Spiti, which is why trekkers get to see astonishing landscapes, changes in topography, variations in cultures and religion on this trek.

 Most trek operators start the trail from Bhabha Valley (Kafnu village) in Kinnaur and end at Mud village in Pin Valley.
 However, you can start the trek from Mud and reach Kafnu after a trek of 6-7 days.
-Your fitness level should be good to attempt this high altitude trek.
+Your fitness level should be good to attempt this high-altitude trek.
 We recommend having prior trekking experience and skills to navigate through this trail.
 The best time to do this trek is from June to October.

 Pin Parvati Pass Trek

-Pin Parvati is the more glorified of the two treks, as it is one of the oldest high altitude treks in India, reaching up to 17,500 feet.
+Pin Parvati is the more glorified of the two treks, as it is one of the oldest high-altitude treks in India, reaching up to 17,500 feet.
 It is also the longest one, stretching for 10-11 days.
-The terrain is more rugged as compared to Bhabha pass trek and is more tiring, with long walking days.
+The terrain is more rugged as compared to the Bhabha pass trek and is more tiring, with long walking days.
 This trek requires some prior experience in trekking and decent fitness levels.

-The trail formally starts from Mud village and ends across the Pin Parvati Pass in Parvati Valley, towards Kullu side.
+The trail formally starts from Mud village and ends across the Pin Parvati Pass in Parvati Valley, towards the Kullu side.
 People also trek from Kasol to Pin Valley National Park using this trek.